Webstrates #

 Research Paper #

-A research paper presenting Webstrates was published at the ACM CHI 2022 conference.
+The initial research paper presenting Webstrates was published at the ACM UIST 2015 conference.
 The published paper is available in the ACM Digital Library and as a preprint (PDF).

 Clemens N. Klokmose, James R. Eagan, Siemen Baader, Wendy Mackay, and Michel Beaudouin-Lafon.
 2015.
 Webstrates: Shareable Dynamic Media.
 In Proceedings of the 28th Annual ACM Symposium on User Interface Software & Technology (UIST ’15). https://doi.org/10.1145/2807442.2807446.